 "This is a very contagious virus, and we need a high level of immunity to stop its spread," explains Dr. Kahn.
 "Children under 18 represent about a quarter of the U.S. population.
 We are never going to achieve herd immunity if we don't immunize children."

-3. Preventing COVID-19 variants: Stopping the spread of COVID-19 is extremely important in stopping new variants from emerging.
+3. Protecting children against new COVID‑19 variants: Stopping the spread of COVID‑19 is extremely important in stopping new variants from emerging.
 The more the virus spreads from person to person, the more chance it has to mutate into a potentially more infectious or dangerous strain.

 "If we can stop the circulation of the virus through immunization, we're going to reduce the likelihood that more virulent viruses emerge," Dr. Kahn says.
 "Getting children vaccinated is key to having this happen."

 4. Improving well-being for children: Finally, by vaccinating children and reducing outbreaks, communities can move one step closer to regular, non-interrupted school schedules, sports, playdates and extracurricular activities for kids.
-This is vital to improving the physical and mental health of children who have been missing those opportunities for the past year.
+This is vital to improving the physical and mental health of children who have been missing those opportunities.

 Are there side effects of the COVID‑19 vaccine in children?